Developer guide - Part 1: Distributing ROS apps with snaps

 This developer guide will take us through the process of packaging our first ROS application as a snap.

-Across this developer guide, we will explore how to build snaps for a robotics application.
-Through different examples, we will cover the basics of snap creation for a ROS and ROS 2 application.
+Throughout this developer guide, we will cover the basics of snap creation for ROS and ROS 2 applications.
 By introducing the main concepts behind snaps, we will see how to confine our robotics application and make it installable on dozens of Linux distributions.

-We will need an up and running Ubuntu (or similar) operating system.
-The version doesn’t matter as long as it’s at least 16.04.
+We will need an up and running Ubuntu (or similar) operating system (20.04 being the minimum version as it is still under maintenance).
 The installation could be native or in a VM.
 If using a container, we must be sure that we can install and run systemd, snapd and snaps.

 In addition, we will need basic knowledge about ROS or ROS 2 as well as some basic understanding of the Linux environment (Ubuntu).